Aline-CROIRE/Portfolio-hackton/README.md

 - HTML
 - CSS
+- SCSS
 - js
 - bootstrap

 ## Live Demo

-You can view the live demo of my portfolio at [link-to-live-demo].
+You can view the live demo of my portfolio at https:[Portfolio](#https://alineprofile.netlify.app/)